fgorina/Carnd_Behavioural_Clone/writeup.md

 Steering correction should be proportional to maximum displacement but as this transformation has not been used it has not been calibrated.

+### Aditional experiment

+As we don't have a track 3 to test the driving I used track 2 in opossite direction.
+Results are mixed and need more work to get conclusions.

 ### Conclusions

 This project has been great fun and although initial requirements were easily covered due to previous study of the NVidia project, getting it working in the track 2 was much more challenging but worth the effort because it allowed me to get some important insights: